starrchen/tunr_sinatra/readme.md

 ### Part 3.4 (Super bonus)

-- Add a whole new model of playlists to the app
+- Add a third model of playlists to the app
+- Use [Haml](haml.info) instead of ERB for templating

 ### Part 3.5 (You're either time-traveling or not sleeping bonus)